TeachBooks/mirror_mude_book/book/optimization/sand_and_clay_simplex.md

 # SIMPLEX method

 The story is told in a video.
-The video below has a one-to-one correspondence with this book
+The video below has a one-to-one correspondence with this book:

 ```{eval-rst}
 .. raw:: html